Kaidxer/Kaidxer/README.md

 <p align="center">
-Game Programmer, Designer and Developer
+just a simple and lonely developer
   </p>
   <p align="center">
 i also like doing hardware\low level programming on the side :3